ZeroDragon/chaitea-framework/README.md

 ### CT_Routes([string file,] function callback)
 If you are like me, you dont want to see all the routes inside the main.coffee app file. with this method, you can send all your routes to another file and call them before starting the server.
 If no file reference is provided, it will load ```./routes.coffee``` file.
 When the routes are loaded, a callback is fired and you can continue with normal execution.

+## Release Notes

+- 1.0.16 -> Introducing CT_Static and deprecating config.static
+- 1.0.15 -> Deprecating CT_Await
+- 1.0.14 -> Added Readme and warning to future deprecated CT_Await
+- 1.0.13 -> Adding HTTPS Support
+- 1.0.12 -> CT_Assets are now a thing!
+- 1.0.10 -> CT_Routes to define the routes in a sepparated file
+- anythingBefore -> nightly build

 ## 10Q
 If you are this far, thanks for reading!